Prior-free cosmological parameter estimation of Cosmicflows-4: Introduction

-An alternative approach, known as forward modeling, consists of deriving the full posterior probability of the model's parameters of interest (\eg{} Bulk Flow, $H_0$) given the data using a Bayesian framework.
+An alternative approach, known as forward modeling, consists of deriving the full posterior probability of the model parameters of interest (\eg{} radial flow, bulk flow, and $H_0$) given the data using a Bayesian framework.
 The posterior probability is then explored with a Monte Carlo algorithm.
-Although computationally expensive, this approach is entirely self-consistent and offers greater flexibility than traditional distance estimators.
+Although computationally expensive, forward modeling surpasses more traditional methods as it can describe the complexity of the distance observations with a fidelity higher than that of conventional distance estimators.

-The application of forward modeling to reconstruct the velocity field was first proposed by \citep{Lavaux2016} and notably applied by \citet{Graziani2019} to the Cosmicflows-3 catalog.
-The method has been further improved as described in \citep{Boruah2021, Valade2022} and applied the Cosmicflows-4 data notably by \citet{Courtois2023, Valade2024}.
-While the forward modeling approach has shown a greater ability to reconstruct small scales than the traditional Wiener Filter approach \citep{Valade2023}, its ability to recover tension with \LCDM on the large scales is even more limited than that of the Wiener Filter.
-Indeed, on top of assuming an underlying \LCDM prior, the reconstructions are done in periodic boxes (\eg{} 1$\Gpch$ in \citet{Valade2024}) which is known to further dampen the recovered large-scale motion due to the missing large-scale tidal modes.
+The application of forward modeling to reconstructing the velocity field was first proposed by \citep{Lavaux2016} and was notably applied by \citet{Graziani2019} to the Cosmicflows-3 catalog.
+The method has been further improved, as described by \citet{Boruah2021} and \citet{Valade2022}, and was applied to the Cosmicflows-4 data notably by \citet{Courtois2023} and \citet{Valade2024}.
+While the forward-modeling approach has shown a greater ability to reconstruct small scales than the traditional Wiener filter approach \citep{Valade2023}, its ability to recover the tension with \LCDM{} on the large scales is even more limited than that of the Wiener filter.
+In addition to assuming an underlying \LCDM{} prior, the reconstructions are performed in periodic boxes (\eg{} 1$\Gpch$ in \citet{Valade2024}), which is known to further dampen the recovered large-scale motion due to the missing large-scale tidal modes.
+On the one hand, strong priors tend to hide the tension in the data with respect to the model.
+On the other hand, in the absence of priors, parameters of interest may be less well constrained and the scientific statement is more modest.

+A forward-modeling reconstruction of the first spherical modes of the velocity field has been presented by \citet{Boubel2024}, who also provided an estimate of the Hubble constant $H_0$.
+With a similar model, the anisotropy of the Hubble constant has been discussed by \citet{Boubel2025}.
+The approach developed in these works, however, focused on distances obtained from the Tully-Fisher relation, thus limiting the application of their method to the Cosmicflows-4 Tully-Fisher sample \citep{Kourkchi2022}.
+Although it is affected by complex magnitude-selection effects, this dataset is relatively isotropic.